 No matter what type of visa you seek, this may be an incredibly difficult time to be an immigrant.
 At IBF Law Group, our Phoenix immigration lawyers are here to support you through this global crisis.
 While many businesses and organizations are shutting down in the face of COVID-19, we want you to know that we are deeply committed to standing by your side as you fight to achieve your immigration goals.

-For more information about the executive order or to get started on your case right away, give us a call at (602) 833-1110 or contact us online today.
-Our immigration attorneys are ready to answer your questions.
+For more information about the executive order or to get started on your case right away, call (602) 833-1110 or contact us online today.
+Our immigration attorneys in Phoenix are ready to answer your questions.